Vigenère cipher: History

 The Vigenère cipher gained a reputation for being exceptionally strong.
 Noted author and mathematician Charles Lutwidge Dodgson (Lewis Carroll) called the Vigenère cipher unbreakable in his 1868 piece "The Alphabet Cipher" in a children's magazine.
 In 1917, Scientific American described the Vigenère cipher as "impossible of translation".
 That reputation was not deserved.
 Charles Babbage is known to have broken a variant of the cipher as early as 1854 but did not publish his work.
+One hypothesis is that he intentionally kept the general method secret, since he was a cryptographical adviser to his friend, Rear-Admiral Sir Francis Beaufort, during the Crimean War.
 Kasiski entirely broke the cipher and published the technique in the 19th century, but even in the 16th century, some skilled cryptanalysts could occasionally break the cipher.

 The Vigenère cipher is simple enough to be a field cipher if it is used in conjunction with cipher disks.
 The Confederate States of America, for example, used a brass cipher disk to implement the Vigenère cipher during the American Civil War.
 The Confederacy's messages were far from secret, and the Union regularly cracked its messages.
 Throughout the war, the Confederate leadership primarily relied upon three key phrases: "Manchester Bluff", "Complete Victory" and, as the war came to a close, "Come Retribution".

 A Vigenère cipher with a completely random (and non-reusable) key which is as long as the message becomes a one-time pad, a theoretically unbreakable cipher.
 Gilbert Vernam tried to repair the broken cipher (creating the Vernam–Vigenère cipher in 1918), but the technology he used was so cumbersome as to be impracticable.